Table of Contents

 Bursitis commonly occurs in the shoulder of the subacromial area.
 Inflammatory bursitis usually results from injuries resulting from repetitive injury to the bursa.
 The subacromial bursa assists the supraspinatus tendon with any overhead movements of the shoulder.

 - Subacromial bursitis symptoms include tenderness at the tip of the shoulder, pain with passive abduction, and symptoms of shoulder impingement syndrome.

-- Treatment includes rest, nonsteroidal anti-inflammatory medications, and orthopedic referral.
+- Treatment includes rest, NSAIDs, and orthopedic referral.